Is Bacterial Infection Dangerous?

 These medicines often target particular bacterial procedures and kill bacteria or stop them from multiplying.

-You must know that there are several classes of antibiotics available in the market.
+You must know that several classes of antibiotics are available on the market.

 The doctor will recommend antibiotics accordingly, depending on the type of bacteria causing your infection.